Open Air Burning Permit & Information

-- Open Burning is governed by the Massachusetts Fire Code 527 CMR1 Section 10.11 and regulation promulgated by the Massachusetts Department of Environmental Protection (Mass DEP).
+- Open Air Burning is governed by the Massachusetts General Law Chapter 48, Section 13, Massachusetts Comprehensive Fire Safety Code 527 CMR 1.00, Section 10.10.3, and regulations promulgated by the Massachusetts Department of Environmental Protection (Mass DEP), 310 CMR 7.07.

-- Open burning season is from January 15th through April 30th.
+- Open Air Burning season is from January 15th through April 30th.
 Burning, when allowed, may be conducted between 10 a.m. - 4 p.m.

-- Obtaining a burning permit, and daily activation of the permit may done online.
+- Obtaining an Open Air Burning permit, and daily activation of the permit may done online.
 The link to do so is provided on this page.

-- Beginning this year, the Concord Fire Department will be charging an annual permit fee of $20 per burning permit issued.
-This entitles the holder to activate and use their permit on as many days as they like as long is burning is allowed on that day.
+- The Concord Fire Department charges an annual permit fee of $20 per burning permit issued.
+This entitles the holder to activate and use their permit on as many days as they like, as long is burning is allowed on that day.

-- Burning permits are one of the departments most demanding permits, in terms of the follow up required.
+- Open Air Burning permits are one of the department's most demanding permits, in terms of the follow up required.
 Burning permits create numerous "smoke in the area" investigations and fires that get out of control which require a department response.
 It is not uncommon for an out of control permit fire to necessitate the recall of off-duty firefighters to work.

 - We have found a great source of information regarding open burning at the Massachusetts Department of Environmental Protection website.
 Please view it for more answers to questions about open burning.